top of page

 Jeannine Love

 The seasons are getting ready to transition again.
+According to Ayurveda, the season of spring goes from mid-February through mid-May in the northern hemisphere, so we're actually in mid-spring right now.
 We’re preparing to leave the harsh, frigid winter for the warmth of spring.
-In nature, everything will loosen up – the rivers will flow due to the melting snow, as well as the tree sap.
-Our bodies will also try to loosen up and release excess fat and congestion.
-So, if you feel congested, heavy, and sluggish, follow these self-care tips for March to help your body transition into spring later this month.
-Self-care Tips fo
+In nature, everything will loosen up – the rivers will flow due to the melting snow, and the tree sap will begin to flow.
+Our bodies will also try to loosen up and release excess fat and congestio

 Jeannine Love